 Use Montage mapping, not Record parameters

-If this option is checked and enabled, montages will be taken with the Mont-map camera parameter set instead of Record parameters.
+This option appears when not in Low Dose Mode.
+If it is checked and enabled, montages will be taken with the Mont-map camera parameter set instead of Record parameters.
 The option is most likely to be useful for taking maps, which often involve different exposure time and binning from montages for data acquisition; but it could also be useful if you routinely take montages for other uses with different parameters from the Record ones.
-The option is disabled if one of the two options described next is selected in Low Dose mode, or if the Mont-map parameters are being hidden with the No Mont.
+The option is disabled if the Mont-map parameters are being hidden with the No Mont.
 Map Params option in the Camera menu.

 Acquire with Multiple Record routine